Cotalker/documentation/docs/documentation/client/basic_concepts.md

 ## Element {#elements}
 <span className="hero__subtitle">Elements are like the rows of a database table, but much more.</span>

-Elements (or _properties_) are cotained within a collection.
+Elements (or _properties_) are contained within a collection.
 They are used to establish a relationship or define something.
 That's why you can use elements sometimes as a resource and others as an asset.

 For example, you can send a specific text to all the users that have the "Special Message" element.
 Since each user is simply a collection, you can add elements to them.